Skip to main content

 If the child in question is over twelve years of age, they must also consent to the adoption process.
 If the child is under the age of 12, a social worker will determine if the adoption is in the child’s best interests.
 Either way a social worker is assigned to investigate and meet everyone involved to determine if this placement is best for the child.
 They will visit the home as well as interview all the parties involved.

 If you need assistance with a step parent adoption and terminating parental rights, the qualified staff at Minella Law Group can assist you.
-For more information or to schedule an appointment, click the button below, or call us at (619) 289-7948.
+For more information or to schedule an appointment, call us at (619) 289-7948.
 We look forward to helping you.